thePlatform/thePlatform-video-manager/readme.txt

 === thePlatform Video Manager ===
-Developed By: True North Scientific Inc.
+Developed By: thePlatform for Media, Inc.
 Tags: embedding, video, embed, portal, theplatform, shortcode Requires at least: 3.0
-Tested up to: 3.5.2
+Tested up to: 3.7.1
 Stable tag: 1.0.0

 Manage your content hosted by thePlatform and embed media in WordPress posts.